dacrands/gatsby-blog/src/pages/11-21-18/index.md

 <br/>

 ### User Folders
-All files are uploaded to an `UPLOAD_FOLDER` whose configured in `config.py`
+All files are uploaded to an *UPLOAD_FOLDER* whose location is configured in *config.py* &mdash; all user folders are a child of this folder.

 Each user has a designated directory to upload files to, which is named using the user's id.
-Whenever a user upload's a file, we check to see if this user has a folder via `os.path.exists()` If the user doesn't have a folder, we create one using `os.mkdir()`
+Whenever a user upload's a file, we check to see if this user has a folder via *os.path.exists()*.
+If the user doesn't have a folder, we create one using *os.mkdir()*

 ```python
 if not os.path.exists(os.path.join(app.config['UPLOAD_FOLDER'], str(current_user.id))):